Deal or No Deal (American game show): Deal or No Deal channel

 The Deal or No Deal channel, launched in 2020, is a free or value-added channel dedicated to airing reruns of the NBC game show.
 In the United States, the service is available for free on Plex, Pluto TV, and Xumo.
 In Canada and the United States, the service is available on LG Channels and Samsung TV Plus, which require a compatible LG or Samsung device.
 Episodes may air sequentially or in shuffle play, and the episode schedule may be different between each streaming service.

 The Deal or No Deal Universe channel on YouTube also launched in 2020.
 It features live and on demand reruns of the US versions from NBC, CNBC, and syndication, along with reruns of Deal or No Deal Australia from the Network Ten version and Deal or No Deal UK from the Channel 4 and ITV versions.
 Episodes from the US show are available worldwide, except in Russia, while episodes from the Australian show are blacked out in Australia and New Zealand.

 Syndicated version

-A daily half-hour syndicated version debuted on September 8, 2008, with Mandel as host, and featuring a format similar to the UK version.
+A daily half-hour syndicated version, distributed by NBCUniversal Television Distribution, debuted on September 8, 2008, with Mandel as host, and featuring a format similar to the UK version.
 The syndicated version offered a top prize of $500,000, hidden in one of the 22 cases available for choosing by contestants rather than the 26 in play in the show's standard format.
 The show only featured two of the original 26 case models, Tameka Jacobs and Patricia Kara.

 This version lasted two seasons, ending in May 2010 due to declining ratings.